Discover our History and Heritage

 The culture, language, history and heritage of the Similkameen First Nation is tightly linked to our gold mining past.
 Learn all about it in the historic hamlet of Hedley where you’ll uncover the secrets of the Similkameen Nation at Snaza’ist Discovery Centre.
 Interpretive exhibits tell the story of turning ochre into gold.

-No stop in Hedley would be complete without a visit to the Hedley Museum and Archives where whispers of our gold mining past come alive in photographs and artifacts from its boomtown days.
+No stop in Hedley would be complete without a visit to the Hedley Museum and Archives.
+Whispers of our gold mining past come alive in photographs and artifacts from its boomtown days.

 Discover History & Heritage at the Old Grist Mill and Gardens

 Immerse yourself in the full pioneering experience by taking a course in heritage skills at Keremeos’ Grist Mill and Gardens.
 You can discover a way of life that’s now making a comeback.
 The oldest surviving pioneer mill in British Columbia offers seasonal workshops in pioneer survival skills such as gardening and preserving, or grinding wheat into flour.